aliou/www/_drafts/postgres-tsranges-in-ecto.md

 ### Creating the schema

-We now create our schema representing a Chore in the application.
+We now create our schema representing a chore in the application.
 Let's try to use the `:tsrange` as the type of our chore range:

 ```elixir